 - Annual appraisals

 We are aware that opening your home to a stranger who you will be relying on to provide care and support is a huge leap of faith and can be a very daunting thought.
-So, we aim to remove that initial level of concern by screening staff very carefully through pre-employment interviews and reference checks.
+So, we aim to remove that initial level of concern by screening our live-in carers very carefully through pre-employment interviews and reference checks.
 Mandatory clear DBS police checks are required and reviewed for all Mumby’s employees before they begin the process of being trained by us.

 The Perfect Match

 Mumby’s take the time to during training to ensure carers we employ share our values of respect and dignity.

-Case study – Javeja, live-in carer for Mrs A.
+Case study – Javeja, a live-in carer for Mrs A.

 Mrs A sufferers from Dementia and I have been with her since 2012.
 She has a very happy life and is still in her original family home.
-Everyday I give her breakfast, get her washed and dressed and make her comfortable.
-Mrs A has two live-in carers and between the two of us we ensure someone is always with her for companionship, to get her a drink, something to eat or simply change the channel on the TV; whatever she needs when she needs it.
-I am happy that Mrs A has carers here in case of emergencies too, I have had to call ambulance when she became unwell and couldn’t breathe, but luckily we were here with her.
+Every day I give her breakfast, get her washed and dressed and make her comfortable.
+Mrs A has two live-in carers and between the two of us, we ensure someone is always with her for companionship, to get her a drink, something to eat or simply change the channel on the TV; whatever she needs when she needs it.
+I am happy that Mrs A has carers here in case of emergencies too, I have had to call an ambulance when she became unwell and couldn’t breathe, but luckily we were here with her.
 Before I came to England I wasn’t in the care profession but Mumby’s has given me all the training I require and I love living here with Mrs A.

 Danny and Simon (Danny has been Simon’s live-in carer for 8 years)